darrendoyle3710/SlotMachineApplication/README.md

 ### User Stories ###
 ![Kanban](Images/Kanban.PNG)
 Using Jira, the project requirements were tracked continuously using a kanban board which can be seen [here](https://darrendoyle.atlassian.net/jira/software/projects/SMA/boards/4 "Named link title").
-The project tracking process was very simple and revolved around user stories which could either be frontend or backend related.
+The project tracking process was very simple and revolved around user stories which could either be frontend or related to the other micro services.
 A user story will usually outline a job that needs to be done from a developer or user perspective.
 I put all user stories on the backlog and when it was time to use them, I would put them on the kanban board.
 The kanban board has four simple stages: To Do, In Progress, Testing, Done.
 To Do means the story is yet to be taken up or worked on yet, this may be because of dependency on another user story.
 In Progress means the story is being worked on currently.
 Testing means the completed story is being analysed for any bugs, if it passes it moves to Done.

 ## Design ##